shazinet/wp-gamefetcher/readme.txt

 = I'm encountering issues.
 Where can I get support? =

-For support, please visit the [WP GameFetcher support forum](https://wordpress.org/support/plugin/wp-gamefetcher/) on WordPress.org.
+For support, please visit the GitHub repository of the plugin and report the issue or ask the questions.
 Our community and developers are there to assist you.
 == Screenshots ==

 1. This screen shot description corresponds to screenshot-1.png.